graphql/graphql-spec/Section 8 -- Grammar.md

 A GraphQL document is comprised of several kinds of source tokens defined here in a lexical grammar and used as terminal symbols in GraphQL's syntactic grammar.
-This lexical grammar defines patterns of source characters by specifing character patterns in {`monospace`} or as {/regular_expressions/}.
+This lexical grammar defines patterns of source characters by specifying character patterns in {`monospace`} or as {/regular_expressions/}.
 Non-terminal patterns are defined as {Italics}.